What is a Seam Allowance?

 Another place you press to the side is when you have to stitch in the ditch.
 When you have to stitch in the ditch, the seam allowances pressed open can cause weakening of the seam line.
 In this case press the seam allowances to the side.

-For quilting the seam allowances are usually pressed to one side rather than pressed open.
+For quilting the seam allowances are pressed open and then pressed to one side rather than just pressed open.

-If you find frustrated at making a straight seam line and getting wonky seam allowance you may need more practice in cutting fabric and sewing a straight line.
+If you find yourself frustrated at making a straight seam line and getting wonky seam allowance you may need more practice in cutting fabric and sewing a straight line.